The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 This will likely pass on unix systems, but should fail on the out-of-the-box win2k3 VM that Josh has set up.

-#4 Updated by Luke Kanies almost 2 years ago
+#4 Updated by Luke Kanies about 2 years ago

 This is definitely just a normal bug – too many layers of history, and we lost some ordering logic in a recent change.